johanwiden/termux-for-android-emacs/README.md

 - OnePlus Open
 - Samsung Tab S8+

-Note: If want to do your own signing, and wonder how to install the relevant signing tools, you will have to look elsewhere.
+Note: If you want to do your own signing, and wonder how to install the relevant signing tools, you will have to look elsewhere.
 I am sorry, but I do not have a pointer to a good (and up to date) instruction for how to install the relevant Android development tools.